Rock Painting Tips

 - Don’t leave the brush standing in water, rinse and pat dry with a cloth / tissue

-- When finished painting for the day, you can gently wash the brush in sunlight liquid & warm water, rinse, pat dry keeping the brush shape correct
+- When finished painting for the day, you can gently wash the brush in Brush Cleaner and warm water, rinse, pat dry shape the bristles gently with your fingers

 - Never push down hard on the front of the brush when painting or cleaning the brush, making the bristles splay out, this damages the top part holding them in shape